xdmushui/partner-center-sdk/develop/product-resources.md

 ## Product

 Represents a purchasable good or service.
-A product by itself is not a purchasable item.
+A product by itself isn't a purchasable item.

 | Property           | Type                          | Description                                                              |
 |--------------------|-------------------------------|--------------------------------------------------------------------------|